SeaGL/seagl.github.io/meet.md

 ## About Matrix

-[Matrix] is a modern chat system that is decentralized similarly to email—your account exists at the service provider of your choice, for example `@you:example.com`, but you can communicate seamlessly across providers.
+[Matrix] is a modern chat system that is decentralized similarly to email—your account exists at the service provider of your choice, but you can communicate seamlessly across providers.

 ### Getting started